-Table 3-6 presents key results for the PSD formula based upon the findings from this M&V- based study.
+Table 4-6 presents key results for the PSD formula based upon the findings from this M&V- based study.
 It includes the Annual Savings Factor (ASF, kWh/Ton), Seasonal and On Peak Demand Savings Factor (DSF, kW/ton), and mean savings values.
-The table provides this information for lost opportunity and retrofit savings events, with the baseline for these being 11 EER and eight or eleven EER (depending on program year), respectively.
+The table provides this information for lost opportunity and retrofit demand savings events, with the baseline for these being 11 or 8 EER, respectively.
+For the energy savings estimates, we used baselines of 10 and 13 SEER.
+Although not part of our sample, we believe the ASF and DSF values form this study are transferable to central heat pumps operating in cooling mode.
 Precisions associated with each result are also provided, at the 90% confidence interval for the ASF and the 80% confidence interval for the two DSF, with the latter conforming to the requirements of the ISO-NE.

-The overall statewide ASF is 368.41 kW/Ton, with an accompanying precision of ±11% at the 90% confidence interval.
+The overall statewide ASF (based on SEER) is 362.0 kW/Ton, with an accompanying precision of ±11% at the 90% confidence interval.
 The ASF is used to reflect usage per ton in the PSD and is used with capacity and delta efficiency to calculate annual energy savings.
 The seasonal and On Peak DSF is 0.45 and 0.24, respectively, each with precisions of better than ±7% at the 80% confidence interval.
-The overall statewide per unit average annual savings estimate is 208.41 kWh, with an accompanying precision of ±31% at the 90% confidence interval.
+For an average unit size of 2.8 tons and installed SEER of 15.6, the overall statewide per unit average annual savings estimate is 208.4 kWh, with an accompanying precision of ±25% at the 90% confidence interval.
 The overall statewide per unit seasonal and On Peak savings is 0.22 and 0.12, respectively, each with precisions of better than ±14% at the 80% confidence interval.
 Poor precisions associated with the retrofit results are largely due to smaller sample sizes among that subset.

 Table 4-6: Energy and Summer Demand Results by Savings Event